vmorilla/sunset_reflections_clock/README.md

 # Sunset Reflections Clock
 A cold cathode display clock with a subtle reflection of a beautiful view in Spain: el Mirador de San Nicolás.
-The reflection shows the current position of the moon and the sun in the place where the picture was taken.
+The reflection shows the current position of the moon and the sun in the place where the picture of the view was taken.

 ![long demo](docs/long.gif)